midgardproject/phpcr-midgard2/README.md

     $ sudo apt-get install php5-midgard2

+If your distribution doesn't come with Midgard2, then you can either compile it manually or use [our precompiled packages](http://download.opensuse.org/repositories/home:/midgardproject:/ratatoskr/).

 Then set your project to depend on `midgard/phpcr` by having your `composer.json` to include:

     "require": {